 In older times during Setsubun, people also participated in role reversal.
 Young girls would do their hair in the styles of older women and vice versa, and even do some cross-dressing.
-This custom is still practiced among Japanese geisha, who still participate in these old traditions by wearing disguises or dressing as men when entertaining clients during Setsubun.
+This custom is still practiced among Japanese geishas, who still participate in these old traditions by wearing disguises or dressing as men when entertaining clients during Setsubun.
+Find out more about this fun customs by Geishas, Setsubun Obake blog article.

 The Tradition of Mamemaki